davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

-## v1.6.3
-* Accordion, Free Cell, and Streets and Alleys now supporting replaying with the same shuffled deck.

 ## v1.6.2
+* Accordion, Free Cell, and Streets and Alleys now supporting replaying with the same shuffled
 * Better card symbol visibility in Aces Up

 ## v1.6.1